 Take the time before you leave to choose a new toy or craft that would be suitable to play with on a flight.
 Before leaving, I got my children to look through the pocket money toys page on my website and choose one item each.
 My four year old choose Melissa and Doug Scratch Art.
 It was a great choice for her as she hasn’t mastered colouring within the lines yet, and the scratch art comes with stencils which means that you use the stylus to scratch within the stencil and you have a gorgeous (neat) picture at the end.
 There’s 4 pages in the pack, so I encouraged her to keep two for the return journey.
 This was hard for her, as she loved doing it so much, she just wanted to keep going!

-My older daughter choose Djeco’s Mini Grafics box of colouring pages.
-There’s 30 cardboard designs to colour in the box, so these kept her busy during the holiday too and she gave the completed ones out as gifts to hotel staff and friends she made while away.
-I also stock these Djeco boxes with suduko puzzles, dot-to-dot puzzles and word searches.
+My older daughter choose a mini box of Mosaic Stickers.
+There’s 5 creations to make in this box, so these kept her busy during the flight and she gave the completed ones out as gifts to hotel staff and friends she made while away.
+The stickers are raised so she managed to peel them and stick them without any help from us.

 Another popular item that people regularly buy from me for holidays are Water Colouring Books.
-I stock the Melissa and Doug Water Wow Animals and the Water Magic Reveal Pad Farm.
+I stock the Water Magic Unicorns and the Water Magic Farm.
 These are both mess free re-usable books which young children love.

 Before leaving, I ordered a few books from the Library which I knew my girls would enjoy.
 It’s easy and inexpensive to order specific books and worth the effort.

 Since we were taking our girls out of school/pre-school, I was feeling a bit guilty that their education would suffer!
-I picked up a work book each in my local euro shop, which they loved working on during the flights.
+I packed an Alphabet Sticker book and a Wipe Clean Numbers Book which they loved working on during the flights and on holidays.

 Our middle flight (which was over 11 hours long) had in-flight entertainment, which the girls loved.
 There was a huge selection of films and programmes and we asked the flight attendants to ‘child lock’ the girl’s screens so, if we fell asleep, they didn’t wander onto a programme or film that wasn’t suitable for them.
 Although this is brilliant, don’t rely on it too heavily.
 My husband’s one was broken for one of the flights and the flight was full, so he had to do without.
 The girls were also given a pencil case, with 4 colouring pencils, some stickers and some puzzles by the Airline.